izzoa/powerhour-generator/README.md

 ## Arguments

-- `/path/to/video/folder`: The directory containing the video files to be processed.
+- `/path/to/video/folder`: Directory containing the video files to be processed.
-- `/path/to/common_clip.mp4`: The path to the video file that will be inserted between each content video.
+- `/path/to/common_clip.mp4`: Path to the video file that will be inserted between each content video.
-- `fade_duration_in_seconds`: The duration of the fade effect applied to the common clip (in seconds).
+- `fade_duration_in_seconds`: Duration of the fade effect applied to the common clip and at the beginning and end of each video clip (in seconds).
-- `output_file_name.mp4`: The filename for the output concatenated video.
+- `output_file_name.mp4`: Filename for the output concatenated video.

 ## How It Works

-1. The script first checks the duration of each video file in the provided directory to ensure it meets the minimum duration requirement.
+1. The script checks the duration of each video file in the provided directory to ensure it meets the minimum duration requirement, considering additional buffers to avoid selecting clips too close to the start or end of the videos.
+2. It analyzes and normalizes the audio loudness across all videos to ensure a consistent audio experience.
-2. It then re-encodes the common clip and each video file to the same resolution, framerate, and codecs.
+3. The common clip and each video file are re-encoded to the same resolution, framerate, and codecs.
-3. The script randomly selects videos (up to the maximum limit) and processes them, inserting the common clip between each one.
+4. The script then randomly selects videos (up to the specified maximum limit), processes them by inserting the common clip between each, and ensures audio levels are normalized.
-4. Finally, all processed clips are concatenated into a single output file.
+5. Finally, all processed clips are concatenated into a single output file, ready to be played.

 ## Troubleshooting

-If you encounter issues with the progress bar or any other aspect of the script, ensure you are running the script in a standard terminal or command prompt.
-Some IDEs or text editors might not support in-place line updates required for the progress bar to function correctly.
+If you run into issues with the progress bar or any other feature, verify that you're running the script in a standard terminal or command prompt environment.
+Some IDEs or text editors may not support the in-place line updates required for the progress bar functionality.